Nativenerd1004/10Alytics-Sales-Performance-Dashboard-Using-Excel/README.md

 ## Data Sources
-The data for this project was provided by the e-commerce company.
+The data for this project was provided by the 10Alytics company.
 To ensure accuracy and relevance, data was gathered bit by bit from company representatives, and a thorough data cleaning process was undertaken before commencing the dashboard development.

 ## Data Preprocessing
 The data cleaning process involved addressing inconsistencies, missing values, and outliers.
 Data gathering was a collaborative effort with the company representatives to ensure completeness and accuracy.